utshomax/postman-docs/src/pages/docs/administration/enterprise/managing-enterprise-deployment.md

 > This step is mandatory.

-To securely store local data, you must connect the Snap password manager service interface to the Postman Enterprise app.
+To securely store local data, you must connect the Snap password manager service interface to the Postman Enterprise app:

 ``` shell
 sudo snap connect postman-enterprise:password-manager-service